-If you ask a Queen City local what living in Charlotte, NC, is really like, they’ll regale you with tales of four beautiful seasons, reasonable cost of living, gorgeous East Coast nature, and a friendly small(er)-town feel with a big-city skyline.
+If you ask a Queen City local what living in Charlotte, NC, is really like, they’ll regale you with tales of four beautiful seasons; a reasonable cost of living; gorgeous East Coast nature; and a friendly, small(er)-town feel with a big-city skyline.
 If you’re thinking of uprooting your life to move there, though, you’ll want more than just a sentence of niceties.
 Let’s take a closer look at the pros and cons of living in Charlotte, NC.
 Here’s our list of 22 things to know about living in Charlotte.

-• Average rent: The average rent for a one-bedroom apartment in Charlotte is $1,667 per month.
+• Average Rent: The average monthly rent for a one-bedroom (943 square feet) apartment in Charlotte is around $1,675 per month.

 Before we jump into our list, let’s answer a few frequently asked questions about living in Charlotte, NC.